Feyerabend/vm/jvm1/README.md

 ..
 ```

-Let's have a look at how to get the class name 'Mul':
+Now, let's have a look at how to get the class name 'Mul':

 ```python
 # this class name